rammangrulkar/rammangrulkar.github.io/research/index.md

 <li>Editing a book, “Cyber Security Threats and Challenges in Human Life: A Comprehensive Survey” to be published by Taylor and Francis, CRC Press.
 [Scopus Indexed] </li>

-<li>Editing a book, “Design of Intelligent Applications using Machine Learning and Deep Learning” to be published by Taylor and Francis, CRC Press.
+<li>Editing a book, <a href="https://www.routledge.com/Design-of-Intelligent-Applications-using-Machine-Learning-and-Deep-Learning/Mangrulkar-Michalas-Shekokar-Narvekar-Chavan/p/book/9780367679798">“Design of Intelligent Applications using Machine Learning and Deep Learning”</a> to be published by Taylor and Francis, CRC Press.
 [Scopus Indexed] </li>

 <li>Editing a book, “Cyber Security and Digital Forensics” to be published by Wiley, Scrivener. </li>

-<li>Editing a book, “Future Trends in 5G and 6G: Challenges, Architecture, and Applications”, to be published by Taylor and Francis, CRC Press.
+<li>Editing a book, <a href="https://www.routledge.com/Future-Trends-in-5G-and-6G-Challenges-Architecture-and-Applications/Ghonge-Mangrulkar-Jawandhiya-Goje/p/book/9781032006826">“Future Trends in 5G and 6G: Challenges, Architecture, and Applications”</a>, to be published by Taylor and Francis, CRC Press.
 [Scopus Indexed] </li>

 </ol>